-Mars Hill University Adult and Graduate Studies offers five undergraduate degree programs, as well as licensure and certification opportunities, to working adults and non-traditional students.
-MHU-AGS students are a vibrant part of the Mars Hill community, taking evening classes on the main campus and at the Asheville Center for Adult and Graduate Studies in Arden.
-Providing unparalleled adult education in western North Carolina for almost 50 years, MHU-AGS has open and rolling admission for fall, spring, and summer semesters.
+Mars Hill University Adult and Graduate Studies (AGS) offers undergraduate degree completion programs, licensure, certification and graduate degrees, to working adults and non-traditional students.
+AGS students are a vibrant part of the Mars Hill community, taking evening classes on campus and online.
+Providing unparalleled adult education in western North Carolina for 50 years, AGS has helped thousands of adults find their passion and advance their career, completing coursework while maintaining their home life and work hours.
+Courses typically meet one night per week.
+AGS has open enrollment and rolling admission for fall, spring, and summer semesters.

-Adult Studies classes are offered on campus, online and in Asheville and Burnsville, NC.
+Adult Studies classes are offered on campus, online or a blend of both.
 Enrollment may be for one course or for several each semester.
 Some classes are offered in a short term format (9-week terms), while others meet throughout an entire semester (16 weeks).